 Rockwood students are renowned for their achievements.
-The school district's 33 schools and supporting programs collectively make up one of the highest performing school districts in the country.
+The district's 34 schools and supporting programs collectively make up one of the highest-performing school districts in the country.

-Rockwood students are performing at high levels in the content areas of Reading, Language Arts, Mathematics, Science and Social Studies on state assessment tests.
+Rockwood students continually perform at high levels in the content areas of Reading, Language Arts, Mathematics, Science and Social Studies on state assessment tests.

-In 2017-2018, Rockwood offered 31 different AP courses.
-Eighty-four percent of Rockwood AP students earned a 3 or higher, compared to 62 percent at the state level.
+In 2019-2020, Rockwood offered 31 different AP courses.
+Eighty percent of Rockwood AP students earned a 3 or higher on their exams, compared to 65 percent in the state of Missouri.

-On the ACT, Rockwood students average a composite score of 23.6 for the 2019-2020 school year, outperforming the state average of 20.
-The percentage of Rockwood students meeting all four College Readiness Benchmarks remained steady at 48 percent in 2018.
-The Missouri average was 22 percent.
-Each year, several Rockwood students from all four high schools score a perfect 36 on the ACT.
-Among the most recent stand-outs are Emily Liu, Ethan Budge, Nathan Humphrey, Maxwell Yu, Janvi Huria, Amanda Mittanck, Bhavya Perma and Keven Zhou.
+On the ACT, Rockwood students averaged a composite score of 23.6 for the 2019-2020 school year, outperforming the state average of 20.7.
+The percentage of Rockwood students that meet all four College Readiness Benchmarks as defined by the Missouri Department of Elementary and Secondary Education routinely outpaces the state average by a significant margin.
+Rockwood students from all four high schools routinely score a perfect 36 on the ACT.

-A website that helps families discover schools and neighborhoods recently revealed its top public high schools, and all four Rockwood high schools made the list.
+Niche.com, a website that helps families discover schools and neighborhoods recently revealed its top public high schools, and all four Rockwood high schools made the list.
 According to Niche, Lafayette ranked third in the state, Marquette ranked sixth, Rockwood Summit ranked eighth, and Eureka ranked 10th.

 Each year, up to 30 Rockwood high school seniors earn their associate degree at the same time as their high school diploma through the Early College Partnership, a joint venture between Rockwood and STLCC-Wildwood.
 Students enter the two-year program before their junior year of high school and take dual-enrollment courses in order to earn their associate degree and get an early start on their future.